Hoffmation/Hoffmation-Base/README.md

 ## Why would I use it?
 Even if it looks simple at first, automating your entire home with a user interface can sometimes be more difficult than just *coding* your home.
-Especially if you have a lot of specialized requirements that you want to satisfy, it can simpler to just code your own rules and interfaces than to rely on user interfaces to do it for you.
+Especially if you have a lot of specialized requirements that you want to satisfy, it can be simpler to just code your own rules and interfaces than to rely on user interfaces to do it for you.